frostyshadows/TeachKidsToCode/README.md

 A work-in-progress document for researching resources to teach grade 6-7 students to code.
 Meant to be used with GIRLSmarts4Tech.

 ## [Made w/ Code](https://www.madewithcode.com/home/)
 Tutorials created by Google with the goal of teaching girls to code.
 The language is block-based, similar to Scratch.
-Out of the ones I tried, Wonder Woman was the most appropriate difficulty level.
+Out of the ones I tried, most were very simple but Wonder Woman was a bit difficult.
 ### Pros
 * Variety of activities
 * Activities should be fun for elementary school girls